itzmeanjan/chanalyze/docs/index.md

 # chanalyze
-A WhatsApp Chat analyzer, for both Private & Group Chats, written with :heart:
+A WhatsApp Chat analyzer, for both Private & Group Chats, written with <3

 **I'll keep updating this page, cause I'm still working on it**